yyang42/moulitest/README.md

 	write(2, "abc", 3);

-**WARNING:** If the test stops in the middle, it certainly means that the test is waiting for an input from your get_next_line function but nothing is returned.
+**WARNING:** If the tests stop in the middle, it could mean that your get_next_line is waiting for an input from the file descriptor but nothing is coming.

 ####Ft ls